nalthea/nalthea/README.md

 i'm a security analyst and researcher interested in novel threat vectors and their implications.

 ## my goals
-i'm documentingmy journey with various aspects of cyber, mostly defensively but not only defensively. some of these projects are completely self-directed, some of them document progress through a platform, some of them are about courses.
+this wiki documents my journey with various aspects of cyber, mostly defensively but not only defensively. some of these projects are completely self-directed, some of them document progress through a platform, some of them are about courses.

 ## Skills